oubiwann/lfetool/doc/manual/new.rst

     $ cd my-slide-deck
     $ make dev

-And then load up <a href="http://localhost:5099">localhost:5099</a> in your browser.
+And then load up `localhost:5099`_ in your browser.

 ``lfetool`` only supports the Reveal.js presentation library.